 Here the visitor reaches the Great Circle, an extensive expanse of turf, the centre of which is occupied by a grove of palms (2) similar to that at the entrance to the Gardens.
 The tallest palm in this group is a well-grown tree of the Macaw palm of Brazil and the West Indies (Acrocomia sclerocarpa), with a very prickly stem, and nuts which afford abundance of oil.
-A plant of the vegetable ivory palm of Central America (Phytelaphas macrocarpa) will also be found here, and many other palms, as Corupha Jenkinsiana, &c.
+A plant of the vegetable ivory palm of Central America (Phytelaphas macrocarpa) will also be found here, and many other palms, as Corypha Jenkinsiana, &c.
 There are many beautiful and interesting trees by the drive round the circle.
-The native "muruta" (Lagerstræmia Flos-reginæ) is surpassed by few when profusely covered with its large mauve-pink blossoms; another indigenous tree, the "del" (Artocarpus nobilis), has strikingly handsome foliage; the "goraka" (Garcinia Cambogia) yields bright orange or yellow fruits usually grooved like a tomato, and often of very good flavour, though inferior to those of the mangosteen; and Spathodea campanulata from Western Tropical Africa is very showy when crowned with its brilliant orange-scarlet flowers.
-On the eastern side of the circle are several memorial trees which have been planted by royal personages who have visited Pérádeniya.
-In the centre is a "Bo" tree (Ficus religiosa), which was planted by the Prince of Wales during his visit to the Gardens in December, 1875.
+The native "muruta" (Lagerstræmia Flos-reginæ) is surpassed by few when profusely covered with its large mauve-pink blossoms ; another indigenous tree, the "del" (Artocarpus nobilis), has strikingly handsome foliage; the "goraka" (Garcinia Cambogia) yields bright orange or yellow fruits usually grooved like a tomato, and often of very good flavour, though inferior to those of the mangosteen; and Spathodea campanulata from Western Tropical Africa is very showy when crowned with its brilliant orange-scarlet flowers.
+The young "bó" tree (Ficus religiosa) on the east side of the circle was planted by the Prince of Wales during his visit to the Gardens in December, 1875.
 This is the sacred tree of the Buddhists, always planted near their temples, and is the "Peepul" of India.1 There are many in the Gardens.
-To the right of this is a "Ná," or ironwood tree (Mesua ferrea), planted by the Tsarevitch of Russia, February, 1891, and to the left a "diya-ratmal" or "asoka" tree (Saraca indica), planted by Archduke Franz Ferdinand of Austria, January, 1893.
-Further off is a Brownea grandiceps planted by Prince George of Greece in February, 1891.
-On the elevation behind is a little memorial building with seats, containing a brass to Dr. Thwaites, Director of the Gardens from 1849 to 1880.
+On the elevation behind is a little building with seats, containing a memorial brass to Dr. Thwaites, Director of the Gardens from 1849 to 1880.
 It is in the Kandyan style of architecture, and was erected in 1885.

 Our route follows the short straight road to the left from the circle, leading again direct to the river bank.
-Before reaching this, notice (G) two of the finest trees in the Gardens-one a noble specimen of Trimeni (a sort of banyan, and closely allied to F. elastica), which symmetrically covers a circle of ground over 200 feet in diameter; the other a magnificent example of the Indian and Malayan Pterocarpus indicus, which affords a fine timber, and is known in Burma as "Padowk."
-By the short road may be observed on the left the "mi" (Bassia longifolia), with edible flowers and remarkably oily seeds, and the "malabodde" or wild nutmeg (Myristica laurifolia); on the right are trees of the Assam magnolia (Magnolia sphenocarpa), the elegant "pihimbia" (Filicium decipiens), and further off an immense tree of Ficus altissima, the uppermost branches of which are sometimes occupied during the day by a number of the large fruit-eating bats or flying foxes (Pteropus Edwardsii).
-Another, perhaps, more striking specimen of a closely allied Ficus (F. laccifera) is seen on the left by the river road.
+Before reaching this, notice (G) two of the finest trees in the Gardens-one a noble specimen of Ficus Trimeni (a sort of banyan, and closely allied to F. elastica), which symmetrically covers a circle of ground over 200 feet in diameter; the other a magnificent example of the Indian and Malayan Pterocarpus indicus, which affords a fine timber, and is known in Burmah as "Padowk."
+By the short road may be observed on the left the "mí" ( Bassia longifolia). with edible flowers and remarkably oily seeds, and the "malabodde" or wild nutmeg ( Myristica laurifolia); on the right are trees of the Assam magnolia (Magnolia sphenocarpa), the elegant "pihimbia" (Filicium decipiens), and further off an immense tree of Ficus altissima, the uppermost branches of which are usually occupied during the day by a number of the large fruiteating bats or flying foxes (Pteropus Edwardsii) Another, perhaps, more striking specimen of a elosely allied Ficus ( F. laccifera) is seen on the left by the river road.